LPAndersson/SIML/docs/04-statisticalLearning.md

 &= \text{sign} (\eta(x) - 1/2).
 \end{align*}</div>\EndKnitrBlock{note}

-That is, we should classify to the class that has the highest probabability, conditioned on $X$.
+That is, we should classify to the class that has the highest probability, conditioned on $X$.
 The minimal out-of-sample error is called the Bayes risk.

 Let us prove this.
 The claim is that for any other classifier $h(x)$, the out-of-sample error is at least as large, i.e.\
 $$